 Seattle, Lower Woodland, 5201 Green Lake Way North

-- Lower Woodland Skate Park near Green Lake features a deep clover with pool coping, a flow bowl area with hips and over vert pocket and a decent sized street plaza with a small spines.
+- Lower Woodland Skate Park near Green Lake features a combo pool, a flow bowl area with hips and a decent sized street plaza with small spines.

 Seattle, I-5 Colonnade Mountain Bike Park on Capitol Hill (note: for bikes, not boards!)